test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

    log_scalar    ${dict_val.key_2.subkey_21.subsubkey_211}
    log_scalar    ${dict_val.key_2.subkey_21.subsubkey_212}
    log_scalar    ${dict_val.key_2.subkey_21.subsubkey_213}

+But this notation requires that the key names do not contain dots.
+In case they do, you have to switch back to the standard notation.

 Up to now we have used hard coded strings as key names.
 The last step in this tutorial is to use the content of variables as key names.